 NOTE: Refer to the section 11.6.
 Battery diagnostics and 11.7.
-Error messages and codes for more detailed information about the battery status and operating condition.
+Error

 NOTE: Refer to the Troubleshooting chapter for more detailed information about the battery diagnostics and error messages.

 WARNING Do not incinerate a battery or store at high temperatures.
 Serious injury or death could result.